 Resources & support

-MITTENSS Fellows who are newly-admitted to the program in the 2023-24 academic year will receive generous financial benefits and additional resources, including:
+MITTENSS Fellows receive generous financial benefits and additional resources, including:

 - While on the fellowship, MITTENSS Fellows will receive a $34,000 stipend and a $2,000 research account.
 Your home department will provide you with a support package in other years.
 MITTENSS support is subject to remaining funds.